lukecjohnson/dot/README.md

 `x-` is a toolkit for building static websites with reusable components and simple Markdown rendering.
-Designed to be a natural extension of HTML, it can be used to quickly protoype and build a site from the ground up, or can be progressively integrated into an existing project with zero configuration.
+Designed to be a natural extension of HTML, it can be used to quickly prototype and build a site from the ground up, or can be progressively integrated into an existing project with zero configuration.
 Using either the CLI or JavaScript API, everything is rendered to well-formatted, standard HTML, ready to be published.

 ## Overview